 From the candidate’s point of view:

 Tip: Be honest & transparent with your Executive Search Consultant.
 They should understand your reasoning and salary range / package flexibility, BUT: but private stays private!
-You don’t want somebody to have pity with you, because e.g. you mentioned that you are in debt.
-Or because you have 5 kids.
+You don’t want somebody to have pity on you, because e.g. you mentioned that you are in debt, or because you have 5 kids.

 Final wise words

 - Remember the big picture.
 You have already received an offer.
 They obviously want you.
 Be tactful.
 You want to be able to actually start working with your (potential) superiors and not get off on the wrong foot.

 - Respect the time and energy of everyone involved.
 Focus on what’s really important and let the small stuff go.

 - Stay calm: emotions don’t help.
 Don’t get offended if the initial offer is too low – it might be part of the game.
 Sometimes a junior HR specialist or a lawyer who was not fully briefed simply worked off a template.
 They might not have the full picture.
 The various levels might not have shared all the information or promises across all interviews.
 Be honest with how far they are from the mark and be creative in how you can make up the difference immediately or in the long term.

 - Be patient: bureaucracy takes time.
 Exerting pressure is usually counterproductive.